-Succulents and cacti for an arid decor
+Succulents and cacti for an arid theme

-Prioritise dwarf succulents like Haworthia, Gasteria, Echeveria, Crassula ovata 'Minor', indoor Sedums such as Sedum rubrotinctum, Pachyphytum oviferum, a dwarf Aloe vera and/or small cacti like Mammillaria, Gymnocalycium, Rebutia or Echinopsis.
+Prioritise dwarf succulents like Haworthia, Gasteria, Echeveria, Crassula ovata 'Minor', indoor Sedums such as Sedum rubrotinctum, Pachyphytum oviferum, a dwarf Aloe vera, and/or small cacti like Mammillaria, Gymnocalycium, Rebutia, or Echinopsis.

-Foliage plants for a miniature jungle-effect terrarium
+Green plants for a miniature jungle-effect terrarium

 Number of plants and spacing